 Would you agree that feminism isn’t actually feminism until it represents all women?
 Many people involved in women’s rights fail to see that marginalized women need access to basic health care or food, more than birth control or organic foods.

-Here are just 3 of the many useful and eye-opening lessons I got from this book:
+Here are just 3 of the many useful lessons I got from this book:

 - There are many issues that feminists and progressives fail to understand.